Blotch3D/Blotch3D/readme.md

 XNB file to your project and setting its 'copy if newer' or 'copy always' option so that it is available to the process at run time.

-You can also convert standard 3D model files, fonts, etc. to XNB files for use by your project.
-To convert them, you'll need to use the Monogame content manager (pipeline tool).
-Use it as follows:
+You can also convert standard 3D model files, fonts, images, audio, etc. to XNB files for use by your project (and some files can also be loaded, directly).
+To convert them to XNB, you'll need to use the Monogame content manager (pipeline tool) and possibly a tool to convert the standard file to a file format that the content manager understands.
+Some formats that the content manager understands are FBX (3D model), MP3, font, jpg, png.

+Use the content manager as follows:

 1. Make sure you have .NET Core SDK installed.